 Perceived difficulty – Are Paphiopedilums hard to grow?

 Paphs get a reputation for being difficult to grow, but then people who have mastered their care, feel they’re very easy to grow.
-So what its it—difficult or easy?
-Well…that really depends on your expectations of the plant and your ability to provide consistent care over a long period of time—I consider them easy NOW…but for years I struggled to grow them well AND I had a hard time finding the core advice needed to “unlock the power of growing paphs.”
-So, let’s break it down so I can convey some of my experience to you and hopefully give you some perspectives that may improve your chance for success.
+So what is it—difficult or easy?
+And the answer to that depends on your expectations of the plant and your ability to provide consistent care over a long period of time.
+I consider them easy NOW, but you know how I mentioned “the last 5 years” up above?
+Before that, every paph I tried growing, I killed.
+I struggled to grow them and as I mentioned, I had a heck of a time finding the core advice needed to unlock the power of growing paphs.
+These days, I consider myself a good paph grower.
+I have learned and applied knowledge consistently over the past 5 years and am at a point where I feel confident in my ability to grow them—I’m even making my own paph hybrids and I grow them from seed in flask.
+So I’ll stop tooting my horn—let’s break it down so I can convey my experience to you and hopefully give you some new perspectives that may improve your chance for success.

 Expectations of Paphiopedilums

-- Paphs grow slowly: on young plants, they are especially slow and it may take a “seedling size” or “near blooming size” plant many years to finally bloom for the very first time—like we’re talking 8…10…15 years in some extreme cases!
-Most species will bloom much sooner than that, so don’t be discouraged.
-After the first flowering, then you’ll generally get one or two new growths per year from each previous crown; this means a plant that has 2 existing growths may produce 2 to 4 additional growths the next growth cycle…and they size up “quickly” after that, doubling size about every year or…three.
-BUT…to get a paphiopedilum to flower for the first time can be a test of your patience.
-Fast growing paphs may produce a new leaf every month or two, and new leads (pups/offshoots/crowns) will be produced about once every year or two.
-Some slower-growing species may take 2 or more years to develop a mature growth, but generally they fall into an annual cycle of: new growth, flower, pause, repeat.
+- Paphs grow slowly: on young plants, they are especially slow and it may take a “seedling size” or “near blooming size” plant many years to finally bloom for the first time—in extreme cases we’re talking 8 to 10 years (and occasionally longer)!
+Don’t fret though, most species will bloom within 2-4 years from seedling size, so don’t be discouraged even if your paphiopedilum is quite small.
+They will grow faster with good culture.
+Once you achieve the first flowering, then you’ll generally get one or two new growths per year from each previous crown that will flower at the end of their growth cycle.
+This means a plant that has 2 existing growths may produce 2 to 4 new growths the next seasonal and you could end up with 2 to 4 inflorescence on that plant.
+Once you have a mature plant, they size up “quickly” after that, doubling size about every year or…three.
+BUT…to get a paphiopedilum to flower for the first time can be a test of your patience, especially since a lot of paphs for sale are small.
+Faster growing paphs may produce a new leaf every month or two, and new leads (pups/offshoots/crowns) can be produced as often as twice a year.
+Some slower-growing species may take 2 or more years to develop a mature growth, but most paphs generally fall into an annual cycle of: new growth, flower, pause, repeat.

 - They spike once per growth: each new growth will spike and flower once only from the crown as that section of the plant matures.
 Depending on the species, a spike may put out a single flower, a series of sequential blooms, or a cluster of flowers which open at the same time.
 You will only get one flush of flowers per crown and once that spike dies it will not flower again from that same growth.